Parkchanjun/Parkchanjun.github.io/index.md

 ## Biography

 <img class="profile-picture" src="chanjunpark.jpg">
-<a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a> is a Research Professor at <a href="https://www.korea.edu/sites/en/index.do">Korea University</a>.
-Prior to joining Korea University, he was a Principal Research Engineer and Technical Leader of the Large Language Models (LLMs) team at <a href="https://www.upstage.ai/">Upstage</a>, where he contributed to building an ecosystem for LLMs.
+<a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a>  is an incoming Assistant Professor in the <a href="https://sw.ssu.ac.kr/"> School of Software at Soongsil University</a>.
+Prior to joining Soongsil University, he was a Research Professor at <a href="https://www.korea.edu/sites/en/index.do">Korea University</a>.
+Before that, he served as a Principal Research Engineer and Technical Leader of the Large Language Models (LLMs) team at <a href="https://www.upstage.ai/">Upstage</a>, where he contributed to building an ecosystem for LLMs.
 He also worked as a Research Engineer at <a href="https://www.systransoft.com/">SYSTRAN</a>, contributing to advancements in machine translation (MT) and automatic speech recognition (ASR) systems.
 He earned his Ph.D. in the Department of Computer Science and Engineering at Korea University under the supervision of Professor <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>.
 He received the Naver Ph.D.
 Fellowship and was selected for the <a href="https://jmagazine.joins.com/forbes/view/339714">Forbes 30 Under 30 Korea</a>.
 For more details, please see his <a href="./Curriculum_Vitae_Chanjunpark__New_.pdf">CV</a>.

 ## Research Interest
 My research philosophy is centered on service-driven research, aiming to bridge the gap between foundational theories in natural language processing (NLP) and their real-world applications.
 My primary interests include the development of efficient, purpose-trained Large Language Models (LLMs), with a focus on exploring their capability landscape across parameter regions and understanding how model scale and architecture shape emergent behaviors.
 I am also actively investigating how real-world phenomena can be systematically represented as text to enhance reasoning capabilities in LLMs.
 In addition, I am deeply engaged in cross-lingual NLP and multidisciplinary research that integrates insights from diverse domains to broaden the scope and impact of NLP technologies.

 ## News
+* **2025**: I will join the <a href="https://sw.ssu.ac.kr/">Department of Software at Soongsil University</a> as an Assistant Professor starting in September 2025.  <br>
 * **2025**: Three papers (including one from SRW) have been accepted at **ACL 2025**.   <br>
 * **2025**: Nine papers (including three from Findings, three from Industry and one from Demo) have been accepted at **NAACL 2025**. <br>
 * **2025**: Two papers (including one from Industry) have been accepted at **COLING 2025**.  <br>